postboy/ngrad/README.md

 A simple roguelike not-quite game in Clojure.
 Go for a walk through the city streets!

 There is no winning, losing, or saving.
-Press ? to see help anytime.
+Use numpad or arrow keys for moving.
+Press q to exit.

 ## Building